OEDevelopement/MLOPs/README.md

 - TEST environment: On merge to TEST branch
 - PROD environment: On merge to PROD branch

+File: cd.yml

+### Start and Stop VM

+This workflow is for starting or stopping a specific VM and can be triggered manually by each team member.
+This way everyone can use the deployed version without exceeding the budget.

 ## 🧪 Model Training